rawilk/new-server-setup/centos-7-lemp-stack.md

 cat id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-Only run the following if you have SELINUX enabled
+Only run the following if you have SELinux enabled

 ```bash
 restorecon -Rv ~/.ssh